ruthkhan/ux-research-synthesizer/README.md

 ## Architecture decisions

-**Coded excerpts, not briefs.** Marrative summaries ("briefs") per participant compounds LLM translation errors: the model paraphrases the transcript, then the synthesis re-interprets the paraphrase.
+**Coded excerpts, not briefs.** Narrative summaries (briefs) per participant compounds LLM translation errors: the model paraphrases the transcript, then the synthesis re-interprets the paraphrase.
 The current design extracts verbatim quotes only — the LLM selects which quotes are relevant and assigns codes, but does not reword them.

 **Batch codebook generation.** The codebook is generated from all 5 seed transcripts together in one call, not per-transcript then consolidated.
 This produces a leaner codebook because the model can see cross-participant patterns rather than coding each person's idiosyncratic phrasing independently.